Terrain in and Around Cherrapunjee

 As the flow of tourists across India and from other parts of the World began to grow, the people of Sohra / Cherrapunjee and the villages around started realising the business and employment generation value of Tourism.
 Many in Sohra started taking to Tourism by establishing many Homestays, Hotels and Resorts.
 Tourism has now become a major income generation avenue and employment generator for the youth of the area.

 Unfortunately, the Coronavirus Pandemic forced the closure of all tourism businesses since March 2020.
 By October 2020, the tourism businesses were allowed to restart operations gradually.
 Slowly and steadily the flow of domestic tourists re-started very gradually.
 No one expected the second wave of Coronavirus.
-All the establishments are shut again from the last week of April 2021.
-There is talk of the third wave in about six month’s time after the second wave peaks.
+All the establishments were shut again from the last week of April 2021.
+We have recommenced operations from 3rd September 2021.
 We are all keeping our fingers crossed and looking forward to the restart of care free travel days again.